 Can my Touchpoints work on my local application?

-Touchpoints require a reliable host name to whitelist and send data to.
-This is a security future that is enforced by cross-origin resource sharing (CORS) and is an industry-wide best practice.
+Touchpoints require a reliable host name to whitelist.
+This is a security feature that is enforced by cross-origin resource sharing (CORS) and is an industry-wide best practice.

 Can I use an IP address instead of a host name?

 Although host names resolve to IP addresses, a reliable host name is the only form of identification and whitelisting accepted.

 What else can I do with Touchpoints besides embed them in websites and web applications?